cylc/cylc-doc/src/user-guide/writing-workflows/empy.rst

 .. literalinclude:: ../../workflows/empy/cities/flow.cylc
    :language: cylc

-For basic usage the difference between Jinja2 and EmPy amounts little more than a different markup syntax.
+For basic usage, the difference between Jinja2 and EmPy amounts to little more than a different markup syntax.
 EmPy might be preferable, however, in cases needing more complicated processing logic.